Understanding Mood States, Traits, and Emotions

 Building Happiness and Joy

 Building positive emotions is an active process that involves practicing helpful strategies each day.
-By cultivating positive emotions daily, we support a more positive overall mood state, which in turn fosters even more positive emotions, creating a beneficial cycle.
+By cultivating positive emotions daily, we support a more positive overall mood, which in turn fosters even more positive emotions, leading to positive traits and creating a beneficial cycle.

 If you are looking to improve your mood, consider finding ways to engage with life in a positive manner.
 Our page on Happiness and Joy can serve as a useful starting point.

-There is a difference between mood states and your current emotions.
-Over time, experiencing small daily positive emotions helps build personal resources and contributes to a trait of satisfaction or well-being, whereas frequent negative emotions can lead to negative mood states.
+There is a difference between mood states and your current emotional traits.
+Over time, experiencing small daily positive emotions helps build personal resources and contributes to a trait of satisfaction or well-being, whereas frequent negative emotions can lead to negative mood traits.

 The principle of “neurons that fire together wire together” applies here as well.
-Both positive and negative mood states are associated with specific neural patterns that become ingrained over time.
+Both positive and negative mood states are associated with specific neural patterns that become more ingrained (i.e., more permanent) over time.

-Our emotional responses are shaped by our past experiences and our predictions about the future.
-When we are triggered by something in our environment, we recall how we previously felt about that stimulus and engage in a narrative about that experience.
+Our emotional responses are shaped by our past experiences and our current predictions about the future.
+When we are triggered by something in our environment, we recall how we previously felt about that stimulus, and we automatically engage in a narrative about the experience.
 When these patterns repeat, certain emotions may become chronic and start to influence our overall mood.

 In simple terms, regularly experiencing moments of happiness, gratitude, or joy helps create stronger, more positive neural networks, resulting in a more positive mood.
 Unfortunately, negative mood states can become established in the same way.